bstillitano/homebridge-actron-neo/README.md

 When you make several changes in quick succession — dragging a temperature slider, toggling several zones on/off, or turning the unit on/off right after a zone change — the plugin waits briefly for you to finish and then sends a single, consolidated command.
 This prevents the changes from racing each other on the Neo cloud, which previously could leave only the last change applied or land a temperature somewhere between the start and target value.

+There are two separate debounce windows, because the two kinds of input behave differently:

+- `commandDebounceMs` (default `500`) applies to discrete actions: turning the unit on/off, changing mode or fan, and toggling zones.
+These are single taps, so a shorter window keeps them feeling responsive while still batching a rapid multi-zone toggle into one send.
+- `setpointDebounceMs` (default `1000`) applies to temperature setpoints (master and zone).
+A slider drag fires a flood of intermediate values, so a longer window collapses the whole drag into a single command that carries only the final value.

-`commandDebounceMs` (default `500`) controls how long, in milliseconds, the plugin waits after your last change before sending.
-Lower values feel snappier; higher values coalesce more aggressively for very jittery bursts.
+Lower values feel snappier; higher values coalesce more aggressively.
 Commands are also serialised, so they always apply to the unit in the order you made them.

 ## State Sync Grace Window